onevcat/UniWebView-Docs/docs/guide/memory-management.md

 ### Reset web view reference to avoid error

-On Android, the user could close web view by device back button, and on iOS, there is a Done button in toolbar to do so.
-For either case, if you are holding a reference of the web view in your script, you need to reset it to `null`, otherwise you may encounter an issue saying that you are trying to access a destroyed component later.
+On Android, the user could close web view by device back button, and on iOS, there is a Done button in the toolbar to do so.
+For either case, if you are holding a reference of the web view in your script, you need to reset it to `null`, otherwise, you may encounter an issue saying that you are trying to access a destroyed component later.

 To do so, add a listener to `OnShouldClose` event, which either Android and iOS would call when closing a web view from user action.
 There you could set the reference to web view back to `null`: